Goth-moth/Getting-and-Cleaning-Data-Course-Project/README.md

 cleaningData <- function() {
 ```
 The working directory is set outside the UCI HAR Dataset folder and the appropriate path names are given while reading the data which is scattered through multiple folders.
-The features and activity label are read first.
+The features and activity label are read first using `read.table()`.

         features <- read.table("../UCI HAR Dataset/features.txt")
         activityLabels <- read.table("../UCI HAR Dataset/activity_labels.txt")